 On the positive side, marijuana has the following benefits;

-–Marijuana has the ability to be socially transformational.
+–Marijuana can be socially transformational.
 Without becoming exuberant, the marijuana industry is now emerging with a very new set of independent, young entrepreneurs who come from a variety of backgrounds and have been well-exposed to America’s counter-culture for years.
 While it may be an exaggeration, it is safe to say the marijuana industry today is not Brooks Brothers, wing-tip corporate America.
-While I have not seen any formal studies, I would guess it is decidedly democratic, or leaning towards libertarian, multi-racial, and multi-gender.
+While I have not seen any formal studies, I would guess it is decidedly democratic or leaning towards libertarian, multi-racial, and multi-gender.

-Without extending this analogy too much, the cannabis industry has the ability to propel pharmaceutical research; the entertainment, music, and food industries; as well as environmentalism.
+Without overextending this analogy, the cannabis industry can propel pharmaceutical research, the entertainment, music, and food industries, as well as environmentalism.
 In the process, they will rely on grassroots social participation to reshape the nation’s antiquated anti-marijuana laws at all jurisdictional levels.
-This alone represents a major political coup, which has more potential impact on the nation than all the smoke the Tea Party has made thus far.
+This alone represents a major political coup, which has more potential impact on the country than all the smoke the Tea Party has made thus far.

-Although few relevant surveys of practice patterns exist, it appears that physicians caring for cancer patients in the United States who recommend medicinal Cannabis predominantly do so for symptom cannabinoidsynthesismanagement.
+Although few relevant surveys of practice patterns exist, it appears that physicians caring for cancer patients in the United States who recommend medicinal Cannabis predominantly do so for symptom management.
 The active ingredient for medicinal use is Cannabinoids, a group of terpene phenolic compounds found in Cannabis species (e.g., Cannabis sativa L.).
-Research into this new family of pharmaceuticals is going on in other parts of the world, particularly Israel, but research is being stymied in the US due to political and legal reasons.
+Research into this new family of pharmaceuticals is happening in other parts of the world, particularly Israel.
+Still, research is being hampered in the US for political and legal reasons.

 Get Socially Responsible Fast

-So what should a company in the cannabis industry that has a demonstrated (possibly) five-year financial track record that is seeking individual or outside investments do next to attract the attention of SRI investors?
+So, what should a company in the cannabis industry with a demonstrated (possibly) five-year financial track record that is seeking individual or outside investments do next to attract the attention of SRI investors?

-I suggest they copy the formal model developed by the Global Sustainability Review, gather all of their needed data and evidence in order to make a top-quality institutional presentation about how their company hits every one of these SRI goals.
+I suggest they copy the formal model developed by the Global Sustainability Review and gather all of the needed data and evidence to make a top-quality institutional presentation about how their company hits every one of these SRI goals.

 This can be copied from the Review found here.

-Once this is prepared, practices and perfected, it is time to make a concerted pitch to the nation’s socially responsible mutual funds (Domini, Calvert, Parnassus) and fund companies which have stand-alone SRI funds (Vanguard, Fidelity, Appleseed Fund, Walden Social Equity Fund, for example.)
+Once this is prepared, practiced, and perfected, it is time to make a concerted pitch to the nation’s socially responsible mutual funds (Domini, Calvert, Parnassus) and fund companies that have stand-alone SRI funds (Vanguard, Fidelity, Appleseed Fund, Walden Social Equity Fund, for example.)

 Socially responsible investing took years to even appear in the investment industry.
-Economists used to dismiss any non-financial activities as externalities, or as not fundamentally important to the ongoing data gathering, investment research, and performance delivery process.
-Today, it is a $3 trillion investment category that is widely popular with Millennials.
+Economists used to dismiss non-financial activities as externalities or as not fundamentally crucial to the ongoing data gathering, investment research, and performance delivery process.
+Today, it is a $3 trillion investment category widely popular with Millennials.

 But now that shareholder activism and transparency have become accepted, after being resisted by the investment and financial services industry for decades, including the marijuana industry into the asset mix is a grand possibility and one which can be done by individual investors tomorrow if some more mature companies put together the right package of financials, industry innovation, and social transformational possibilities.